Flyingfish812/p2myth/docs/Ship/Essin.md

 ## Trivia

-- Not have any trivia.
+- Its core is beyond its main weapon.

 ## APEX 1